webmate-io/webmate-sdk-samples/README.md

 ## Usage

 To run the examples, add your webmate credentials in `MyCredentials.java` and follow the instructions there.
-If you don't already have webmate credentials, you can sign up for demo credentials here: https://demo.webmate.io/#/login

-**Note:** It is recommended to start the tests individually via an IDE of your choice. https://demo.webmate.io/ is a shared demo instance of Webmate with limited resources/device slots.
+**Note:** It is recommended to start the tests individually via an IDE of your choice.
-Running all tests in bulk would result in other users not being able to deploy devices and thus not being able to use the webmate demo themselves for the runtime of the tests.

 ## Samples